Pioneering clean tech.

 H2GO Power solution

-Our unique technology enables us to develop and sell hydrogen energy storage systems for UAVs/Drones and “Plug & Play” stationary power units at large scale.
+Our unique technology enables us to develop and sell hydrogen energy storage systems for UAVs/Drones and “Plug & Play” stationary power units on a large scale.

-Safe, solid-state proprietary technology eliminates the need for pressurizing hydrogen and unlocks significant commercial opportunities.
-With low pressure storage removing safety concerns of compressed hydrogen use, H2GO Power’s portable applications enable lightweight and clean energy storage.
+Safe, solid-state proprietary technology eliminates the need for pressurising hydrogen and unlocks significant commercial opportunities.
+With low-pressure storage removing safety concerns of compressed hydrogen use, H2GO Power’s portable applications enable lightweight and clean energy storage.

 H2GO Power’s business is underpinned by a valuable IP portfolio (granted & pending) with freedom to operate.
 IP portfolio involves a number of state-of-the-art H2 energy storage technologies that cover multiple applications in the power/energy market.